-Supercars is a fun top-down racing game stylistically reminiscent of – and probably influenced by - Super Sprint series.
-Designed by a talented group of programmers who later produced the Lotus series of games (only the last of which was released for PC), Supercars "... is set in a pseudo-fantasy world with fictitious cars battling for championship supremacy on a spine chilling and perilous circuit in the middle of a desert viewed from overhead.
-Each track consists of tortuous turns, straights, tunnels and bends which become progressively more perilous as you speed your way through the levels.
-Other hazards include mud, water and oil which have a variety of effects on the speeding cars.
-As you progress through the game, the number of opponents you race against and the on-track hazards increase at an alarming and unnerving rate.." (from the manual). |
+Supercars is a fun top-down racing game stylistically reminiscent of – and probably influenced by – the Super Sprint series.
+Designed by a talented group of programmers who later produced the Lotus games (only the last of which was released for the PC), Supercars "... is set in a pseudo-fantasy world with fictitious cars battling for supremacy on a spine-chilling and perilous circuit in the middle of a desert viewed from overhead.
+Each track consists of tortuous turns, straights, and tunnels and curves which become progressively more perilous as you speed your way through the levels.
+Other hazards include mud, water and oil.
+As you progress through the game, the number of opponents you race against and the on-track hazards increase at an alarming and unnerving rate..." (from the manual). |

-The game boasts decent graphics, fun gameplay, and semi-realism (you can apply the 'hand brake' for example during fast turns, and scids have a real impact on the cars.
-One interesting idea is the trivia section between races, in which you must answer questions to win championship points and money.
+The game boasts decent graphics, fun gameplay, and semi-realism (you can apply the hand brake during fast turns, and skids have a real impact on the cars).
+One interesting idea is the trivia section between races, in which you answer questions to win championship points and money.
 Wrong answers can cost you either or both.
 All in all, a highly underrated underdog that was much better known on the Amiga.
-Recommended!
+Recommended!Reviewed by: Underdogs